Azure/SimuLand/3_simulate_detect/credential-access/exportADFSCertificatesAsPfxFiles.md

 ## Output

-You can use the PFX file of the AD FS token signing certificate for the next step where we [sign our own SAML token](signSAMLToken.md) to impersonate a privileged user.
+You can use the PFX file of the AD FS token signing certificate for the next step where we [sign our own SAML token](signSAMLToken.md) to impersonate a privileged user in a federated environment.

 ## References
 * [Exporting ADFS certificates revisited: Tactics, Techniques and Procedures (o365blog.com)](https://o365blog.com/post/adfs/)